johnwbyrd/superpawn/README.md

 Superpawn is capable of making many fascinating chess moves, most of which are actually legal.

-As of this writing, it is capable of only playing a pseudo-legal game of chess, as it doesn't handle moves like check and castling correctly.

 Superpawn is an excellent example of the "objects gone wild" style of programming, in which Everything Is An Object.
 Even the pieces themselves are objects; they know how to move, capture, etc.  This of course slows